 Campus Activities Board

 Southeastern recognizes the value of extracurricular and co-curricular activities both as an integral part of the educational process and as a means of relaxation and entertainment for students.
 The Campus Activities Board’s (CAB) purpose is to enhance the educational process by allowing students to plan social, cultural, and entertainment programs for the campus community.

 The Office of Career Services (CS) provides job search assistance and career counseling/coaching services to juniors, seniors, graduate students, and alumni.
 CS also provides assistance in locating off-campus part-time employment opportunities in the surrounding areas to all classifications of currently enrolled students.

 Career counseling/coaching services include information and sessions to discuss career goals, develop resumes and cover letters, and polish job interview skills.
 Career assessment is also available to clarify interests and personality strengths as they relate to appropriate career choices.
-Job search services include on-campus interviews, job vacancy postings, and campus-wide and specialized career fairs.
+Job search services include part-time job fairs, recruitment tables in the union, on-campus interviews, job vacancy postings, and campus-wide and specialized career fairs.

 The mission of the Office of Student Accessibility Services is to ensure access for qualified students with disabilities, promote self-advocacy skill development, and provide guidance to the University community to enhance the understanding and support of students with disabilities.

 In accordance with applicable law and University policy, Southeastern Louisiana University ensures equal opportunity for all qualified students with disabilities, without regard to disability, in the programs and services provided by the University.

 SAS provides disability-related accommodations to students who are qualified and self-identify with the office.
 These services may include classroom accommodations, testing accommodations and the use of auxiliary aids.
 We work closely with other departments to facilitate these accommodations.
 The office also provides outreach and education to increase disability awareness within and around the Southeastern Louisiana University community.